H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

    a) coinflip winner choose template, that will be played in first Party in Match,

-   b) loser of first Party in Match choose template, that will be played in second Party in Match,
+   b) loser of coinflip choose template, that will be played in second Party in Match,

-   c) in the case of draw, Participants eliminate templates in ABBA system, where A is loser of second party in Match, until one template remains, this template will be played in third Party in Match.
+   c)Participants eliminate templates in ABBA system, where A is winner of coinflip, until one template remains, this template will be played in third Party in Match.
    </ul>

 4. Wybór koloru oraz zamku: